dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_bgp.md

 ### Realtime management of ElasticIPs:

-Equinix Metal provides "table stakes" [ElasticIP](https://metal.equinix.com/developers/docs/networking/elastic-ips/) functionality, where specific IP's of specific blocks can be assigned to instance's for all the cloudy reasons an operator would normally do so.
-ElasticIP's can be managed through the usual routes, API or GUI, but in Metal, they can also be managed via BGP, allowing Metal instances acting as BGP speakers to dynamically moved ElasticIPs around in near real time, without having to wait for API calls and host re-configuration.
+Equinix Metal provides "table stakes" [ElasticIP](https://metal.equinix.com/developers/docs/networking/elastic-ips/) functionality, where specific IPs of specific blocks can be assigned to instance's for all the cloudy reasons an operator would normally do so.
+ElasticIPs can be managed through the usual interfaces, API or GUI, but in Metal, they can also be managed via BGP, allowing Metal instances acting as BGP speakers to dynamically move ElasticIPs around in near real time, without having to wait for API calls and host re-configuration.
 There are great reasons to do this.
 - One of my personal favorites, is using Metal Private IP's as ElasticIPs for internal control plane management.

 This functionality falls within the scope of the ["Local BGP"](https://metal.equinix.com/developers/docs/bgp/local-bgp/) sub-feature of BGP, where an operators intent is to control the  Metal Layer-3 network within the local scope of a [Metro](https://metal.equinix.com/developers/docs/locations/metros/).